I’m a PhD student in Behavioral Science at the University of Chicago Booth School of Business.

 AEA Papers and Proceedings (with Devin Pope and Jihong Song)

 5) Metrics for detecting the ‘hot hand’ in basketball using waiting time properties of binomial distributions (with Connor Dowd and Nick Polson)

-I am developing ideas related to the impacts of ownership on expectations loss aversion parameter estimation, non-parametric estimation of the probability weighting function, and reference dependence in field settings.
+I am developing ideas related to the impacts of ownership on expectations, loss averion and discounting parameter estimation, and reference dependence in field settings.